malons/webCost/README.md

 ### Installing

-Copy this calculate.asp and imgs/ folder in a virtual directory...
+Copy this calculate.asp, ca/ and imgs/ folders in a virtual directory...

 ### Executing